Charles Harrison Brown: Early life and education

+Career before politics

-From 1937–38, Brown was program director of KWTO-AM in Springfield, where he had been an announcer at age 16.
-He was radio publicity director for the Missouri Conservation Commission in 1940, and was an account executive for an advertising agency in St. Louis, Missouri from 1943 to 1945.
+After one year as an announcer and writer, Brown was program director of Springfield, Missouri radio station KWTO from 1937 to 1938.
+He was radio publicity director for the Missouri Conservation Commission in 1940 and later worked for Drury College as public relations director.
+Brown briefly returned to KWTO in 1942, then worked as an account executive with St. Louis-based Gardner Advertising Company from 1943 to 1945.

-He founded and was president of Brown Radio-TV Productions, Inc. in Springfield; and was a partner with the Brown Brothers Advertising Agency, with offices in Nashville, Tennessee; St. Louis; and Springfield.
+In 1945, Brown moved to Nashville and founded Brown Radio Productions; he would serve as president through 1955.
+Brown also led Brown Brothers Advertising for much of the same time period; it was based in Nashville and St. Louis.
 He briefly produced The Eddy Arnold Show on ABC-TV in 1956 before resigning in August of that year after he had won the primary election.

+Political career

 Brown served as delegate to Democratic state and national conventions in 1956, 1960 and 1964.
 He was elected as a Democrat to the 85th and 86th Congresses (January 3, 1957 – January 3, 1961), but was an unsuccessful candidate for reelection in 1960.
 Brown voted in favor of the Civil Rights Acts of 1957 and 1960.

+Post-political career

-He became a public relations consultant in Washington, D.C. and Los Angeles, California, and was senior vice president of an oil refining company in Los Angeles from 1973 to 1979.
-Brown died on June 10, 2003, in Henderson, Nevada at age 82.
+He became a public relations consultant in Washington, D.C. and Los Angeles, for organizations including the National Education Association.
+From 1973 to 1979, he was senior vice president of an oil refining company in Los Angeles.
+On June 10, 2003, Brown died of emphysema at age 82 in Henderson, Nevada.